 In fact, there are so many grants for female documentary filmmakers that we’ve put together a list to help you sort through them.

-We’ve broken up this list into two sections.
-First, you’ll find grants exclusively for female documentary filmmakers, meaning you must be a woman to apply.
+We’ve broken this list up into two sections.
+First, you’ll find grants for female documentary filmmakers exclusively, meaning you must be a woman to apply.
 These grants include:

-The documentary film grants for women bestowed by Chicken & Egg Pictures support female and non-binary filmmakers.
+The documentary film grants for women bestowed by Chicken and Egg Pictures support female and non-binary filmmakers.

-Though their founding in 2018 makes them one of the newer grant programs on this list,“The Future of Film is Female” project has already made an outsized impact.
-Their mission is to support female filmmakers with short films at any stage of production, from pre-production to post-production
+Though its founding in 2018 makes them one of the newer grant programs on this list, THE FUTURE OF FILM IS FEMALE has already made an outsized impact.
+Its mission is to support female filmmakers with short films at any stage of production, from pre-production to post-production.

 This makes it an excellent opportunity for anyone who needs grants for female documentary filmmakers.

-TFFF is also committed to the exhibition and promotion of women in film at their screenings at the Museum of Modern Art in New York City.
+FOFIF is also committed to the exhibition and promotion of women in film at its screenings at the Museum of Modern Art in New York City.

-They award grants three times a year and have partnered with companies Heard City and Nice Shoes to offer post-production grants.
-To date, they’ve given funds to 21 filmmakers.
+The organization awards grants three times a year and has partnered with companies Heard City and Nice Shoes to offer post-production grants.
+To date, FOFIF has given funds to more than 54 projects, including Sundance Jury Award Winner Rest Stop by Crystal Kayiza.

 NYWIFT is the preeminent entertainment industry association for women in New York.
-They energize women by illuminating their achievements, presenting training and professional development programs, and awarding scholarships and grants.
+It energizes women by illuminating their achievements, presenting training and professional development programs, and awarding scholarships and grants.

-They currently award three different grants specifically for female documentary filmmakers.
+It currently awards three different grants specifically for female documentary filmmakers.

 This film completion grant for $6,500 is awarded to a woman filmmaker for a film on physical or developmental disability issues.
 Directors and producers are eligible to apply.